Skip to main content

 Execution plan

-The execution plan is (generally1) asynchronous.
-It is responsible for fetching all the data required by the operation in as efficient a manner as possible, and can evolve quite significantly as a result of deduplication, tree shaking and optimization.
+The execution plan is (typically1) asynchronous.
+It is responsible for fetching all the data required by the operation in as efficient a manner as possible, and can evolve quite significantly as a result of deduplication, tree shaking, and optimization.

 Output plan

 The data fetched by the execution plan will not be in any particular format, and may have been significantly deduplicated and simplified as part of the operations.
-The output plan is responsible for taking this bundle of data and formatting it back out as a valid GraphQL response, including serializing all the leaves correctly and handling nulls and errors following the GraphQL specification.
+The output plan is responsible for taking the tree of data starting at the root bucket and formatting it back out as a valid GraphQL response, including serializing all the leaves correctly and handling nulls and errors following the GraphQL specification.
 The output plan always runs synchronously, though in streaming situations such as GraphQL subscriptions or incremental delivery (@stream/@defer) part of the output plan may be executed for each payload in the underlying stream.

 Constraints

 Whilst Grafast is building the operation plan, it may also determined particular constraints that govern whether the operation plan may be used for a future request or not.
-For example, if the request contains @skip(if: $variable) then a different operation plan would be needed depending on whether $variable was true or false.
-Where possible, constraints are kept as narrow as possible - for example "variable $foo is a list" is preferred over "variable $foo is the list [1,2,3]" - to maximize reuse.
+For example, if the request contains @skip(if: $variable) then a different operation plan may be needed depending on whether $variable was true or false.
+Where possible, constraints are kept as narrow as possible to maximize reuse.

 When an operation is seen a future time, Grafast first looks for an existing operation plan whose constraints fit the request before falling back to creating a new operation plan.